MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/ink-walkthrough.md

         Windows.UI.Core.CoreInputDeviceTypes.Pen;
 ```

-Run the app again and you'll find all your finger-painting-on-a-computer-screen dreams have come true!
+Run the app again and you'll find that all your finger-painting-on-a-computer-screen dreams have come true!

 > [!NOTE]
-> When specifying inut device types, you must indicate support for each specific input type (including pen), as setting this property overrides the default InkCanvas setting.
+> When specifying input device types, you must indicate support for each specific input type (including pen), because setting this property overrides the default [**InkCanvas**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inkcanvas) setting.

 ## Step 4: Add an ink toolbar

-The InkToolbar is a UWP platform control that provides a customizable and extensible collection of buttons for activating ink-related features.
+The [**InkToolbar**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inktoolbar) is a UWP platform control that provides a customizable and extensible collection of buttons for activating ink-related features.

-By default, the InkToolbar includes a basic set of buttons that let users quickly select between a pen, a pencil, a highlighter, or an eraser, all of which can be used in conjunction with a stencil (ruler or protractor).
+By default, the [**InkToolbar**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inktoolbar) includes a basic set of buttons that let users quickly select between a pen, a pencil, a highlighter, or an eraser, any of which can be used together with a stencil (ruler or protractor).
 The pen, pencil, and highlighter buttons each also provide a flyout for selecting ink color and stroke size.

-To add a default InkToolbar to an inking app, just place it on the same page as your InkCanvas and associate the two controls.
+To add a default [**InkToolbar**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inktoolbar) to an inking app, just place it on the same page as your [**InkCanvas**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.inkcanvas) and associate the two controls.

-### In the sample:
+### In the sample
-1. Open the MainPage.xaml file
+1. Open the MainPage.xaml file.
-2. Find the code marked with the title of this step ("\<!-- Step 4: Add an ink toolbar -->")
+2. Find the code marked with the title of this step ("\<!-- Step 4: Add an ink toolbar -->").
-3. Uncomment the following lines:
+3. Uncomment the following lines.

 ``` xaml
     <InkToolbar x:Name="inkToolbar"